 How to Apply for an LPA

-To apply for an LPA, you will need to follow these steps:
+To set up an LPA in England and Wales, you need to follow these steps:

-- Decide on the type of LPA you need: either Health and Welfare or Property and Financial Affairs.
+- Decide on the type of LPA you need: Health and Welfare, Property and Financial Affairs, or (ideally) both.
+Each type is a separate document with its own registration.

 Costs Involved in Setting Up an LPA